ceph/ceph/doc/mgr/dashboard.rst

 * **Performance counters**: Display detailed service-specific statistics for each running service.
 * **Monitors**: List all MONs, their quorum status, open sessions.
+* **Monitoring**: Enables creation, re-creation, editing and expiration of Prometheus' Silences, lists the alerting configuration of Prometheus and currently firing alerts.
+Also shows notifications for firing alerts.
+Needs configuration.
 * **Configuration Editor**: Display all available configuration options, their description, type and default values and edit the current values.
 * **Pools**: List all Ceph pools and their details (e.g. applications,